Annual Report of the WG on Discrimination against Women in Law and in Practice 2012, para. 27

-Eliminating discrimination against women in economic and social life with a focus on economic crisis 2014, para.
-25
+Eliminating discrimination against women in political and public life with a focus on political transition 2013, para.
+50

 - Original document